Australian Resume Format: Tips, Examples, & Templates

 - Your document margins should be 1 inch on all sides.
 If you need additional space, you can reduce the margin size, but it should not go below half an inch.

-- Use single line spacing throughout your document or up to 1.5 line spacing to enhance readability.
+- Use single-spacing throughout your document, or use up to 1.5 spacing to enhance readability.
 Additional white space makes your resume easy to scan.

-- To ensure your resume is ATS-friendly, do not use images, tables, or graphics that can confuse applicant tracking systems (ATS).
+- To create an ATS-friendly resume, avoid complex images, tables, or graphics that can confuse applicant tracking systems (ATS).

 - If you plan to print your resume, use A4 (8.3” x 11.7”) paper size rather than U.S. letter (8” x 11”) paper size.

-Note that the samples below are one page long.
+Note that these Australian resume examples are one page long.
 You can use them as a starting point and expand your resume up to five pages to adhere to Australian resume conventions.

 You can also browse our library of resume examples for additional samples built by professional graphic designers.